Why the exodus of four top editors marks the end of an era for the magazine industry

 The publisher's arch rival, Hearst Magazines, is under pressure as well.
 On Monday, Robbie Myers stepped down from Elle magazine.
 Nina Garcia will succeed her.

-And on Thursday, Cindi Leive, the editor in chief at another Hearst title, Glamour, said she was moving on, too.
+And on Thursday, Cindi Leive, the editor in chief at another Condé title, Glamour, said she was moving on, too.
 No word yet on a replacement.

 There are changes afoot at Time Inc. too.
 Time editor in chief Nancy Gibbs announced her exit on Tuesday night.
 Time said on Thursday that Edward Felsenthal would succeed her.